Skip to content

 Step 2: Spread the Leaves on the Lawn Using Rake

-Spreading leaves to mulch leaves with a lawn mower
+spreading leaves to mulch leaves with a lawn mower

 Using a rake distribute the mulching leaves evenly all over the lawn.
 Start at one corner of the lawn and work your way across.
 I recommend using a rack in a back-and-forth motion to distribute the leaves as evenly as possible.
 You can also use a lawn roller to press the mulch into the ground.